azareljacobs/Wholesale_PartnerPortal/README.md

 - Generating unique file names to avoid conflicts
 - Creating appropriate directory structure for storage

-**Improvements implemented**:
-- Added constants for all path elements (`BASE_TMP_PATH`, `BASE_PATH`, `ALLOWED_EXTENSIONS`) to eliminate hardcoded strings
-- Reduced excessive logging to improve performance
-- Implemented `getMediaUrl()` method to generate media URLs for partner logos
-- Added `deleteFile()` method for proper file cleanup
-- Improved error handling with more concise exception reporting
-- Separated file validation from storage operations
+This uploader uses constants for path elements (like `BASE_TMP_PATH` and `ALLOWED_EXTENSIONS`) rather than hardcoded strings.
+It also has a `getMediaUrl()` method for logo URLs, a `deleteFile()` method for cleaning up, and keeps file validation separate from storage.
+Error handling is straightforward.

 ### `Model\ResourceModel\`